 History of footprints eroding the dirt can be seen just away from the stone staircase that leads you to the viewing area.
 But there it was.
 Two young ladies were sitting in the corner discussing work and eating lunch.
 “Don’t mind us” one of them stated.
 I wanted to repeat her words back as I started to take out my camera gear to record.

 I skipped the narration and just photographed the water and the trees.
 It’s amazing how much water we take pictures of when it always acts the same.
-It flows down, or across, or doesn’t flow at at all, but water typically looks like water.
-I’m not sure why so many people want to walk down below this platform to get a closer work, but yet the changing landscape was ever more unsightly.
+It flows down, or across, or doesn’t flow at all, but water typically looks like water.
+I’m not sure why so many people want to walk down below this platform to get a closer look, but yet the changing landscape was ever more unsightly.

 Mother nature won’t forgive what we’ve done to her.
 Even in these smallest of instances.